Provenance Graph Kernel: Empirical Evaluation

-\paragraph{Comparison with Graph Kernels} If computational/time cost is not a consideration, we find that the \textlabel{GK-slow} group generally outperforms the \textlabel{GK-fast} group (see green bars vs.\ red bars in \fref{fig:bestperformers}).
-Compared to the \textlabel{GK-slow} group, PK-based methods, however, yield similar levels of accuracy in the \codeformat{MIMIC}, outperform in the \codeformat{PG-T} and the \codeformat{PG-D} task (+15\% and +8.3\%), and are slightly worse in CollabMap tasks (-3.3\%, -4.1\%, -1.2\%).
-In terms of computation costs, it should be noted that the best \textlabel{GK-slow} methods take 14x to 58x more time\footnote{On our test machine, for instance, the best-performing \textlabel{GK-slow} method (Graphlet Sampling) took over 10 minutes to process 4,586 \codeformat{MIMIC} graphs while the PK-based counterpart (A4) took 10 seconds.} than their PK-based counterparts (see \tref{tab:timings}).
-Compared to the \textlabel{GK-fast} group, \tref{tab:summary} shows that PK-based methods are more accurate in four out of six classification tasks, perform similar in one (\codeformat{CM-B}) and worse in only one task (\codeformat{CM-R}, -2.2\%).
-Hence, under time constraints (that disqualifies graph kernels in the \textlabel{GK-slow} group), the proposed provenance kernels overall outperform the tested graph kernels.
+\textbf{Comparison with Graph Kernels} If computational/time cost is not a consideration, we find that the \textlabel{GK-slow} group generally outperforms the \textlabel{GK-fast} group (see green bars vs.\ red bars in \fref{fig:bestperformers}).
+Compared to the \textlabel{GK-slow} group, PK-based methods, however, yield similar levels of accuracy across the tested classification tasks with the exception of \codeformat{MIMIC} where the Graphlet Sampling kernel yields 2\% more accurate classifications (at 200x more time cost) and \codeformat{PG-T} where the best PK-based method is 14\% more accurate than the best \textlabel{GK-slow} method.
+In terms of computation costs, it should be noted that the best \textlabel{GK-slow} methods take 5x to 200x more time than their PK-based counterparts (see \tref{tab:timings}).
+Compared to the \textlabel{GK-fast} group, \tref{tab:summary} shows that PK-based methods are more accurate in two out of six classification tasks and perform similar the remaining four tasks.
+Hence, under time constraints (that disqualifies graph kernels in the \textlabel{GK-slow} group), the proposed provenance kernels overall outperform the tested graph kernels in the \textlabel{GK-fast} group.